 The third annual meeting of the Second Amendment Sisters: Pennsylvania chapter is underway with its President, Bobbi Czajkowski, initiating new members.
 After a light-hearted day of training by shooting pumpkins, they gather around the bonfire at night to discuss why they carry a gun.
 From domestic violence to mistrusting the government to impending environmental catastrophe, the reasons are many, but the intention, only one: safety.
 Bobbi excuses herself from the group to go pee in the woods.
 Alone in the dark, she’s gripped by a primal fear and reaches for her trusted gun.

-This was originally a sequence in my feature script, Survival of the Holy Fool.
+This was originally a sequence from my feature script, Survival of the Holy Fool.
 The plan was to shoot these scenes and use them as a teaser to raise financing for the film but a few days before we shot I decided to write an ending scene that could make the sequence a stand alone short film.
 I've always enjoyed spin off shorts (like Hotel Chevalier from Darjeeling Limited) where you learn more about a character's backstory.

 Joy Marzec is a writer and director who has always liked fairy tales, myths, ghost and surrealistic stories.
 As a kid she wrote scenes and directed her friends in plays.
 In 2018, she finished her first feature film, I AM THAT, which is available on Amazon Prime and DirectTV.
 I AM THAT won Best New Mexico Feature at the Santa Fe Independent Film Festival, Excellence in Film at the Defy Film Festival, Critic's Choice at the L’Age d’Or International Arthouse Film Festival, and Best Feature at the Houston Pacific Islander Film Festival.